meilisearch/meilisearch-java/README.md

 #### Default JSON `GsonJsonHandler` <!-- omit in toc -->

-The default JSON library used in the Meilisearch-Java SDK is `Gson`.
-You can easily use another library with the help of the ready-to-use `JsonHandler` Class.
+The default JSON library is `Gson`.
+You can however use another library with the `JsonHandler` Class.

 *Notes*: We strongly recommend using the `Gson` library.